-These days content is produced around the clock, en masse for thousands and thousands of websites.
+Content is produced around the clock these days, en masse for thousands and thousands of websites.
 Keep track with an effectively designed calendar of your next posts.

 There’s technology that will write and rewrite content for you, as well as numerous ways to outsource the production of words, images and video.
 According to The Writer Mag, “Huffington Post publishes 1,200 pieces of new editorial content per day.
 In addition, 28 blog editors curate 400 blog posts on a daily basis.
 Upstart Buzzfeed.com (of list and viral nostalgia fame) pumps out an average of 373 pieces of content per day.
 The online sports hub Bleacher Report produces about 800 articles in 24 hours.”